Nasdanika Graph module provides classes for visiting and processing graphs with two types of relationships between graph elements:

 Examples of such graphs:

-• A file systems with directories containing files and other directories.
+• A file system with directories containing files and other directories.
 Connections may take multiple forms such as symbolic links or files, e.g. HTML files, referencing other files.

 • Organizational structure with a hierarchy of organizational units and connections between them.
 For example, one unit may pass work product to another unit, or a unit may provide services to other units.